-Last updated on September 24th, 2017
+Last updated on July 15th, 2022

 What is OHM Resistance?

 All coils generate heat that is driven by the battery.
 The heat turns your e-liquid into a vapor, but some coils create more heat than others.
 Why?
-It’s because atomizer coils with Low Electrical Resistance (or Lower ohm numbers) create more heat and a warmer vapor.
+It’s because coils with Low Electrical Resistance (or Lower ohm numbers) create more heat and a warmer vapor.
 Those with High Resistance (or Higher ohm numbers) produce a cooler vapor.

-How Does OHM Resistance Affect my Vape?
+How Does OHM Resistance Affect Your Vape?

 The ohm rating contributes to your throat hit as well as the amount of vapor your ecig produces.
 Keep in mind that those features are also determined by your battery’s input voltage as well as your e-liquid’s PG/VG e-liquid ratio.